Proofreading is simple.

 Stop proofreading at each punctuation mark

-As you review each sentence backwards, and then forwards, stop reading any time you encounter a punctuation mark to make sure it is used correctly.
+As you review each sentence backwards, stop reading any time you encounter a punctuation mark to make sure it is used correctly.

 Does each period end a complete sentence?
 Is each comma used appropriately?
 Each dash?
 Each quotation mark?
 Each apostrophe?